Block Storage capacity and performance

 How volume bandwidth is allocated

-Bandwidth that is available to the VSI is split between attached Block Storage volumes and networking.
+The bandwidth that is available to the VSI is split between attached storage volumes and networking.
 The initial volume and network bandwidth allocation depends on the instance profile.
 The allocation of the instance's total bandwidth can be adjusted, balancing between network bandwidth and volume bandwidth.
 If you do not specify the initial volume and network bandwidth allocation, then 25% of total instance bandwidth is allocated to volume bandwidth and 75% is allocated to network bandwidth.
 For more information, see Bandwidth allocation for instance profiles.

 The provisioned volume bandwidth is the highest potential bandwidth that can be allocated to the volume when it is attached to an instance.
 In cases where the total maximum bandwidth of attached volumes exceeds the amount that is available on the instance, the bandwidth for each volume attachment is set proportionally.
 The bandwidth is allocated based on the corresponding volume's maximum bandwidth.
 For more information, see Bandwidth allocation for Block Storage volumes.